Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 De Halve Maan Brewery Tour

-Join a De Halve Maan Brewery tour to understand Belgian beer’s craftsmanship, followed by a well-deserved taste.
+Join a De Halve Maan Brewery tour to discover the craftsmanship behind Belgian beer, followed by a well-deserved taste.
 The brewery has been a family-owned business since 1856 and is run today by the sixth generation.

 - Duration: Tours run for about 45 minutes